langchain-ai/langchain/docs/modules/prompts/getting_started.md

 # -> "Tell me a funny joke about chickens."
 ```

-You can also apply partial formatting to a `PromptTemplate` object:
+You can also apply partial formatting to a `PromptTemplate` object via `pformat`:

 ```python
 from langchain import PromptTemplate